-What I have got from being a young ambassador is a great sense of responsibility it’s helped me to grow up and realise my potential.
-It’s also a great feeling being able to work long side others that I may not have worked with before.
+What I have got from being a young ambassador is a great sense of responsibility.
+It’s helped me to grow up and realise my potential.
+It’s also a great feeling being able to work along side others that I may not have worked with before.
 It’s important to have young people at the heart of TRAIN as it gives us a sense of responsibility and we get to get involved with fund raising and helping the charity to progress forward.

-TRAIN is in contact with 350 young people in an average year and we believe in the importance of them having a voice about how TRAIN should run, and that their opinions are valued and respected.
+TRAIN is in contact with 400 young people in an average year.
+We believe in the importance of them having a voice about how TRAIN should run and that their opinions are valued and respected.
 TRAIN's ethos of youth work reflects this emphasis as we take the initiative to go out and meet young people where they are, regardless of whether that is on the streets, in local parks or in the schools at lunchtimes.

 By meeting young people on "their patch" it means that our emphasis of 'What can we do for you"? is genuine because we have intentionally sought them out and not just expected them to come to us.
 Through discussion and relationship building the young people choose what alternative activities and projects we offer them.